 Since you have not yet performed a bank reconciliation in QuickBooks Online, QuickBooks Online assumes that no bank transactions have been reconciled.
 You need to tell QuickBooks Online to mark all transactions up to the conversion date as reconciled, so it only considers future transactions for reconciliation.

-- Select the Gear icon near the top right of the screen, then select Reconcile.
+- Select the Gear icon, then select Reconcile.